lanterngamestudios/lanterngamestudios.github.io/index.md

 Welcome to the Lantern Studios Unity tool docs.

-YOu can find our Unity Asset Store tools at the following link: link
+You can find our Unity Asset Store tools at the following link: link

 <!-- This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.